Residential Exemption

 Why Declare My Residency Status?

-If your mailing address differs from your physical address, UAC 59-2-103.5 (8) requires you to submit a Residential Property Declaration.
+If your mailing address differs from your physical address, UCA 59-2-103.5 (8) requires you to submit a Residential Property Declaration.
 If you received a letter from the Assessor’s Office, we were notified of a change in your mailing address and/or property ownership.
 You must declare whether this property is your primary or secondary residence.

 Under state code 59-2-103, primary residences are eligible for a 45% residential exemption, meaning you only pay property tax on 55% of its fair market value.
 UCA 59-2-103.5 (8) requires you to submit the form within 90 days of the letter’s date.
 Failure to do so will result in losing the exemption and a significant increase in property tax.